sherbansoftware/scala_functional_programming/README.md

 # scala_functional_programming
-Functional Programming Principles in Scala Created by:   École Polytechnique Fédérale de Lausanne Taught by:  Martin Odersky Practice exercises
+Practice exercises of Functional Programming Principles in Scala This course is created by: École Polytechnique Fédérale de Lausanne Taught by:  Martin Odersky